Ruzemath/island-generator/README.md

 # Island Generator
-This program is designed to generate a 2D island map based on user inputs for dimensions, drop zone, particles, and other parameters.
-The generated island is visualized with different terrain types and colors.
+This program is designed to generate a 2D island map based on user inputs for dimensions, drop zones, particles, and other parameters.
+The generated island is visualized using different terrain types and colors.

 ## Description
 The program generates a raw particle map which is then normalized and transformed into a polished island with various terrain types.
 It utilizes the `termcolor` library by Ihor Kalnytskyi to color the output in the terminal.